 There was one quirky addition that we all had a giggle at and that was the shower cubicle situated in the main bedroom.
 It was pretty novel, but joking aside, apart from the privacy aspect, it was only used once because the water leaked onto the floor pooling into a dangerous puddle which we had to mop up.

 Elsewhere, the flat was well equipped with clean towels, hairdryer, washing machine, coffee-maker and all the kitchen essentials – even though we didn’t actually cook anything.
-The hosts were very kind and left us with cold beer and bottled water in the fridge, as well as fresh coffee for the morning.
+The hosts were very kind and left us with cold beers and bottled water in the fridge, as well as fresh coffee for the morning.

 A gesture that we all appreciated the following day when we woke up parched and desperate for caffeine.
 We were also grateful for the newly installed air conditioning throughout the rooms, as well as the electric shutters that blocked out the sunlight.